 - Work with the screen display turned off and cool

 - Wipe the screen using light pressure

 - Use clean, lint free cotton, microfiber cloths or low-lint wipes

 - Use water, diluted, isopropyl alcohol (in moderation) or, ideally, a specially formulated, low impact screen cleaning solution

-- Apply solutions to the cloth, then wipe the screen with the cloth to avoid the possibility of excess moisture running into the frame of the device, thus the possibility of screen damage
+- Apply solutions to the cloth, then wipe the screen with the cloth to avoid the possibility of excess moisture running into the frame of the device

 - Use canned air or a soft brush to remove dust from edges or corners

 Most screens have an anti-glare coating that can be permanently scratched or easily worn by excessive wiping pressure or from improper cleaning solutions.
 Make certain that the cloths you use are clean and do not contain any sand or grit.